 It’s a different story in the hypermarket sector where 45-50% of sales are done on promotion.
 The customer appetite for ‘big box’ stores is also dwindling, Kurbatov says.
 Plus, many hypermarkets are located in shopping malls and face direct competition from other retailers.
 Consequently, hypermarkets tend to sell groceries cheaply and make money on non-food.

-Substituting the Karousel hypermarket model with the Perekresktok supermarket format makes good business sense, Kurbatov says.
+Substituting the Karousel hypermarket model with the Perekrestok supermarket format makes good business sense, Kurbatov says.
 “We have a lot of inventory because we work primarily within grocery but get good sales density and no over stocks.”

 Loyal customer base

-According to Kurbatov, loyalty card holders shop with Perekresktok once every three months.
+According to Kurbatov, loyalty card holders shop with Perekrestok once every three months.
 It enables the retailer to interact and engage via targeted promotions and personalised offers.
 Shoppers can scan QR codes to collect points, which are redeemed at the point of purchase.
 Additional points can also be collected via supplier-funded promotions.

-Perekresktok wins access to the buying history of loyalty card holders and can link that to its online store to see what people are being off- and online.
+Perekrestok wins access to the buying history of loyalty card holders and can link that to its online store to see what people are being off- and online.